ankitshaw/DistributedDataSystem-101/README.md

 ## Data Partitioning

 Large Dataset is distributed across different nodes as paritions.
 Each piece of data belong to exactly one partition.
+One of the main reason for this is Scalibility.

+### Partition with Replication

+You will usually see **partitioning** is combined with **replication**.
+Each partition is replicated and stored at multiple locations.

+### Partition of Key-Value Data

+Two ways to do that are:
+   1. Partition by Key Range
+   2. Partition by Hash of Key